sparkflows/sparkflows-docs/docs/tutorials/data-science/sparkml/farmers-market-prediction.rst

    - Dividends before exclusion.
    - Interest received.

-Below is an overview of the workflow that you can create using the Fire Insights Visual Designer.
+Below is an overview of the workflow that you can create using the Sparkflows Visual Designer.

-This workflow was simply created via the drag and drop capabilities of the Fire Insights Designer UI.
+This workflow was simply created via the drag and drop capabilities of the Sparkflows Designer UI.
 The ability to construct this data processing pipeline (or any DAG - Distributed Acyclic Graph, for that matter) in a WYSIWYG Plug-and-Play manner is a key innovation to continue our community's collective march to on-demand-instant-analytics.
 The benefits include:

 - It opens up the power of ETL and ML (such pre-packaged functionality is available as a catalog of "Nodes") to a wider audience of analysts and semi-technical resources.
 - The actual execution can either be local (testing) or can be submitted to a Apache Spark cluster.